Chao Hou

 Interests

-• Biological sequence > structure ensemble > function > evolution
+• Biological sequence → structure ensemble → function and fitness → evolution

 Education